WARNING : This is the horrible truth about teaching in Queensland.

 Ask your QTU organiser -

-What have the QTU been doing about workplace bullying since 25 July 2002?
+What have the QTU done about the workplace bullying in Queensland schools since 25 July 2002?

 (1) Bad Apple Bully administrators "payback".